rwth-acis/las2peer-template-project/README.md

 You can just use the helper script located at bin/start_network.sh(/bat).

+Please modify the last line of this file according to the following examples:

-So to start a new network, follow this steps:
+1. start a new network with

-1. build everything with
-    ant compile_all

-2. run the starter script with bin/start_network.sh(/bat) -s 9001 -
+    bin/start_network.sh(/bat) -s 9001 -

-3. add an additional node hosted at another machine with bin/start_network.sh(/bat) -s 9001 IP_OF_THE_FIRST_MACHINE:9001
+2. add an additional node hosted at another machine with
+      bin/start_network.sh(/bat) -s 9001 IP_OF_THE_FIRST_MACHINE:9001

-If you want to execute test methods at the nodes just put their names as additional command line parameters to the start_node.sh script like
-    bin/start_network.sh(/bat) -s 9001 - uploadAgents waitALittle waitALittle searchEve
+3. If you want to execute test methods at the nodes just put their names as additional parameters to the start_network.sh(/bat) script like bin/start_network.sh(/bat) -s 9001 - uploadAgents waitALittle waitALittle searchEve
-and for a second node
+or for a second node
     bin/start_network.sh(/bat) -s 9002 IP_OF_THE_FIRST_MACHINE:9001 waitALittle fetchAgent registerEve

-More informations about existing test methods can be found in the JavaDoc of the i5.las2peer.testing.L2pNodeLauncher class ([LAS2peer Project](https://github.com/rwth-acis/las2peer/))..
+More informations about existing test methods can be found in the JavaDoc of the i5.las2peer.testing.L2pNodeLauncher class ([LAS2peer Project](https://github.com/rwth-acis/las2peer/)).
 Basically you can use all public (non-static) methods of the class.

 You can find detailed log files for each node in the directory log/ afterwards.